“Jesus answered and said: …”The Synoptic Gospels

 “Many other signs did Jesus in the presence of His disciples, which are not written in this book: but these are written, that you might believe that Jesus is the Christ, the Son of God, and that believing you might have life through His name.”John 20:30-31

-John’s writing supported faith in various ways.
-1. The most obvious is the fulfilment of biblical prophecy, to which he frequently alludes throughout his Gospel.
+John’s writing supports Christian faith in various ways.
+1. The most obvious is his demonstrating how Jesus fulfilled Old Testament biblical prophecy, to which he frequently alludes throughout his Gospel.
 2. Another is the extraordinary nature and quality of Jesus’ conversation.
 “No man ever spoke like this Man” Jn 7:46.
-There are others, but I encourage you to read the Gospel for yourself.
+There are other ways, but I encourage you to read the Gospel for yourself.

-In this addendum to his Gospel, John tells us about Peter’s forgiveness and restoration to his work after denying his Lord.
+In this addendum and final chapter of his Gospel, John tells us about Jesus’ forgiving Peter after denying his Lord, about His restoring Peter to his work and His commissioning Peter to feed Jesus’ flock of spiritual sheep.
 Christians are such slow learners that this message still needs to be learned.
 The inability of Christians to forgive is a serious matter, so serious that Christ has serious things to say about it.
 Those who have not learned to forgive need to examine themselves.
 It demonstrates yet again the extraordinary nature of Jesus’ teaching that so many Christians and Christian churches think that they are wiser than their Lord and refuse to forgive those whom they think are impenitent.

 The only question Jesus answered in this chapter is Peter’s enquiry about what will happen to the apostle John.
 Jesus tells him to mind his own business, another good lesson for Christians to learn.
 We have enough work of our own to do, including helping one another rather than prying into each other’s affairs.